IRRI SERVICE LABORATORIES

 The outer layer (bran) is removed from brown rice, resulting in a white or polished rice fraction, also known as milled rice.

-Polishing of brown rice using Grainman Mill (brown rice greater than or equal to 70 g weight) or Kett mill.
+Polishing of brown rice is by using Grainman Mill (brown rice greater than or equal to 70 g weight) or Kett mill.

 After dehulling and milling, grain samples are ground prior to evaluation of apparent amylose content, gel consistency, and viscosity, protein, macro, and micronutrients.
 Consistency of grinding is important because particle size affects analysis like viscosity.